- Barney Oldfield Images

 Image of The Week

 Harroun was no stranger to success in driving cars.
-He won a variety of races, including seven other contests at the Indianapolis Motor Speedway, including the Wheeler-Schebler Trophy, the biggest of the pre-Indy 500 contests at the Speedway.
-Harroun also won races at Atlanta and, of all places, Churchill Downs.
+He won a variety of races, including seven other contests at the Speedway, such as the Wheeler-Schebler Trophy, the biggest of the pre-Indy 500 contests at the track.
+Harroun also won races at Atlanta, New Orleans, Long Island, Playa Del Rey and, of all places, Churchill Downs.
 In addition to auto racing, Harroun also worked in early aviation and even served as a flight instructor at one point in his career.
 Retiring at age 79, Harroun's working life was focused on mechanical engineering.
 Born in 1879, Harroun died in January 1968 just days after his 89th birthday.